TobiasLozano/power-electronics-upb/Module 1 Diodes/module_1_info.md

  The output is fully rectified, with both half-cycles positive and a peak near 22.6 V due to diode drops.
 The output shows significant ripple since no filter capacitor is used.

-- **Three-phase rectifier circuit in LTspice using MUR460 diodes:**
+## Three-phase rectifier circuit in LTspice using MUR460 diodes

 [LtSpice File](https://github.com/TobiasLozano/power-electronics-upb/blob/main/Module%201%20Diodes/circuits/three-phase.asc)